- Called to Bar:

 - BBC Worldwide v UK Athletics

-- Iain has advised The Football League on issues concerning club ownership and The League’s Fit and Proper Person test, in the wake of Silvio Briatore’s ban from Formula One by the FIA and questions as to the ownership of Notts County and Leeds United.
+- Advised The Football League on issues concerning club ownership and The League’s Fit and Proper Person test, in the wake of Silvio Briatore’s ban from Formula One by the FIA and questions as to the ownership of Notts County and Leeds United.

-- Iain advised The Football Association on a personal injury claim brought by a retired player.
+- Advised The Football Association on a personal injury claim brought by a retired player.

 Other relevant experience

 Other legal experience:

 Member of Lawyers for LIBERTY, ALBA, HRLA, ELBA and ELA.

 As a student, Iain gained considerable experience of mooting.
 He won two competitions at Cambridge and represented the University in the English Speaking Union national competition, reaching the semi-finals.
 During his year at Bar School, he was a finalist in the Inner Temple Lawson Mooting Competition.
 Iain has also judged moots.

 After leaving university, Iain worked for a year as a Research Assistant in the Public Law Team at the Law Commission.
 He wrote a Discussion Paper on “Monetary Remedies in Public Law”, which was published by the Commission in 2004.
 It was later cited by Lord Bingham in the House of Lords in Watkins v Home Office UKHL 17, 2 AC 395.
 Iain’s work in this field provided the foundations for a full Law Commission project.